A hybrid minimizing movement and neural network approach to Willmore flow: Spatial discretization

-We employ Newton's method with Armijo line search to minimize \(E^\eps[U^k,U]\) over \(U\).
+\paragraph{Hybrid scheme for Willmore flow} We employ Newton's method with Armijo line search to minimize \(E^\eps[U^k,U]\) over \(U\).
 Thus, to determine the descent direction \(P\), we approximately solve the linear system \(D^2E^\eps[U^k, \cdot] P = DE^\eps[U^k,\cdot]\) using the conjugated gradient method (see \cite[Chapter 7]{NoWr06}).
-This also prevents us from having to assemble the Hessian and we instead only compute the corresponding matrix-vector product.
+This also prevents us from having to assemble the Hessian.
+Instead, we only compute the corresponding matrix-vector product.
 Furthermore, we manually implemented the derivatives of \(E^\eps[U^k, \cdot]\) to improve performance.
+The overall method is described in \autoref{alg:hybrid_scheme}.
 We developed our hybrid method in Python using the PyTorch library \cite{PaGrMa19} and the nonlinear optimization algorithms used in the pytorch-minimize \cite{Fe21} package, which is based on the optimization module of SciPy \cite{ViGoOl20}.

+Here, $D_2$ and $D^2_2$ indicate the Jacobian and the Hessian with respect to the second argument, respectively.